Sheep-y/Automodchef/Config.md

 Main config file is `Automodchef.ini`, in the game's app data folder at
 %AppData%\..\LocalLow\HermesInteractive\Automachef\

-If not exists, the file will be created when launching the modded game,
+If not exists, the config file will be created when launching the modded game, alongside mod log.

 = Main Config =